 July 2024 update- The UNLV Immigration Law Clinic also offers information for undocumented spouses of U.S. citizens.

-The UNLV Undocumented Students Program has helpful, up to date information and resources for UNLV students about DACA and other resources for undocumented students.
-May 2024 update- this includes health insurance eligibility and new scholarship opportunities!
+The UNLV Undocumented Student Program has helpful, up to date information and resources for UNLV students about DACA and other resources for undocumented students.
+This includes information about financial aid applications, scholarships, and health insurance eligibility.

 Below you will find a list of resources that might help Undocumented/DACAmented students and those individuals who want to find ways to support Undocumented/DACAmented students.